-Kolesnikov was born in the Ukraine and after studying at the Odessa Art School, he entered the Imperial Academy of Fine Arts in St. Petersburg in 1903 without having to pass exams, such was his talent.
-Here he was taught by Ilya Yefimovich Repin and Vladimir Egorovich Makovsky.
-The influence of the Russian Realist tradition established by these artists is visible in the present work.
-Repin's masterpiece Barge Haulers on the Volga, for instance, also portrays the everyday struggles and hardships of the poor (fig. 2).
-Kolesnikov won praise from his teachers and the public alike and was one of the favourite artists of Tsar Nicolas II (1868-1918), who once gave the painter an engraved cigarette-case as a personal gift.
-After the Russian revolution in 1917, he moved to Yugoslavia though he continued to paint and exhibit throughout Europe.
+Kolesnikov was born in the Ukraine and, after studying at the Odessa Art School, he entered the Imperial Academy of Fine Arts in 1903 without having to pass exams, such was his talent.
+Here he was taught by Ilya Yefimovich Repin (1844-1930) and Vladimir Makovsky (1846-1920).
+The influence of the Russian Realist tradition established by these artists' can be seen in the present work.
+Repin's masterpiece Barge Haulers on the Volga, for instance, also portrays the everyday struggles and hardships of the poor.
+Kolesnikov won praise from his teachers and the public alike and was one of the favourite artists of Tsar Nicolas II, who once gave the painter an engraved cigarette-case as a personal gift.
+After the Russian revolution, however, he moved to Yugoslavia though he continued to paint and exhibit throughout Europe.